Back

 FAQs: all you need to know about the Corporate Sustainability Reporting Directive

-The EU policymakers reached an agreement on the Corporate Sustainability Reporting Directive (CSRD) that will come into force 20 days after its publishing in the EU Office Journal (16/12/2022).
+The EU policymakers reached an agreement on the Corporate Sustainability Reporting Directive (CSRD) that came into force on 5 January 2023.
 It brings sustainability reporting to the same level as financial reporting for the first time ever.
 This is fundamental to support the EU Green Deal’s ambitions and transform Europe into the first climate neutral economy by 2050.

-The accountancy profession will need to be ready for this crucial shift and make sure we can support the CRSD’s reporting and assurance aspects.
+The accountancy profession is preparing for this crucial shift to make sure we can support the CRSD’s reporting and assurance aspects.
 Read our statement on the CSRD.

 We are happy to continue the discussion on sustainability matters and elaborate on the topics covered.
-Please contact [email protected] to discuss this further.
+Please contact Vita Ramanauskaité, Head of Sustainability, at [email protected] to discuss this further.

 Questions & Answers